WeDemCowards/des/README.md

 nice and realtively simple interface.
 Will consider down the line.

 ### Windows
 Probably not hard, I would just have to read up on the Microsoft CRT.
+Will require writing your own portable functions for `htobe`, etc.